ITensor/website/docs/tutorials/quickstart/main.md

     #include "itensor/all.h"

 pulls in _all_ of the ITensor library.
-You could instead just include the parts of ITensor you want; for more information on which headers define each feature see the [[detailed documentation|classes]].
+You could just include specific parts of ITensor instead; for more information on which headers define each feature see the [[detailed documentation|classes]].

 The next line of the program